 The acquisition tax is currently set to 2% and paid when you buy the property.

-The rental income tax is same for non-residents and residents.
-The tax rate ranged between 6 – 40%, depending on the total amount of your rental incomes.
+The rental income tax is the same for non-residents and residents.
+The tax rate ranged between 6% to 40%, depending on the total amount of your rental income.

 From KRW 0 – 12,000,000 (around USD 0 – 10,000) the tax is 6%.

-Same as with the rental income tax, the capital gains tax ranges between 6 – 40%, depending on the property value.
+Same as for rental income tax, the capital gains tax ranges between 6% to 40%, depending on the property value.

 The background of this is that the rental income is seen as a capital gain made throughout the year.

 Can I get a residence permit if I buy property in Korea?